PI2-TEAM01/Flex/README.md

 Get all the analog values of the flex sensors using the 74HC4051 multiplexer

 ## STEP 2 :
- Set the communication between the 2 esp8266 (client-server) with the glove as the server and the 3d printed hand as the client :
+ Set the communication between the 2 esp8266 (client-server) with the glove as the server and the 3d printed hand as the client

 ## STEP 3 :
-Send the values from the server to the client
+Send all the values from the server to the client :
+* The two ESP8266 connect to the access point
+* Server starts
+* Each time the client connects  to the server, the server sends data

 <center>
  <h1>THIS IS STEP 1 ONLY</h1>